Principles and Values

 - Ring Childline and follow the advice given

 Recording of Bullying Incidents

 When an incident of bullying has taken place, staff must be prepared to record and report each incident.
-In the case of racist bullying, this must be reported to the Head Teacher.
+In the case of racist bullying, this must be reported to the Head of School.
 All incidents of bullying will be discussed with all relevant staff and parents of the children involved, in order that everyone can be vigilant and that bullying may be prevented from happening in the future.
-Incidents of bullying will be referred to and responded to by a member of the Senior Leadership team.
+All incidents of bullying will be referred to and responded to by a member of the Senior Leadership team.

 Advice to Parents

 As the parent of a child whom you suspect is being bullied-

 - Report bullying incidents to the class teacher